 I would like to Donate:

-In the UK, species with long snouts are commonly known as skates while those with shorter snouts are called rays.
-However, this is not scientifically accurate and can cause great confusion, for example the Thornback Ray is called a ray but is actually a skate, if you take it’s morphology into account.
-Throughout the website, we refer to skates and rays by their common UK names to help minimise any confusion.
-To find out more about the scientific classification of skates and rays click here.
+In the UK, species with long snouts are often known as skates, while those with shorter snouts are called rays.
+However, this isn’t scientifically accurate and can cause confusion, for example the Thornback Ray is called a ray but is actually a skate.
+To avoid confusion, we refer to skates and rays by their common British names.

 You have added an item to your shopping basket.

 Your ID and Password were blank.
 Would you like to create a new account?